alonswartz/notesium/README.md

 the filetype for syntax highlighting, as well as limit the processing of files by the parser.

-NOTE: Previous versions of Notesium used 8 **random** hexidecimal digits.
-To aid in conversion, `contrib/ctimehex.sh` can be used to rename all files to the new format as well as update all links.
-The ctime used will be that of the first git commit or mtime of the file, whichever is eariler.

 ### Completely flat directory structure

 It is better to [prefer associative ontologies to hierarchical taxonomies](https://notes.andymatuschak.org/z29hLZHiVt7W2uss2uMpSZquAX5T6vaeSF6Cy).